BlackAlexander/odin-portfolio/README.md

-# odin-portofolio
+# odin-portfolio
-Portofolio as web project for BitStone training.
+Portfolio as web project for BitStone training.